 Who are University of Texas at Austin's Most influential alumni?

-University of Texas at Austin's most influential alumni faculty include professors and professionals in the fields of Computer Science, Communications, and Social Work.
+University of Texas at Austin's most influential alumni faculty include professors and professionals in the fields of Communications, Computer Science, and Physics.
 University of Texas at Austin’s most academically influential people include Walter Cronkite, J. M. Coetzee, and Bill Moyers.

 American broadcast journalistview profile

 American writer, speaker, futurist, and design instructorview profile

 American geneticistview profile